 CHAPTER 5.
 GENERAL POWERS AND AUTHORITY OF THE GOVERNOR, SECRETARY OF STATE AND ATTORNEY GENERAL; BOARD OF PUBLIC WORKS; MISCELLANEOUS AGENCIES, COMMISSIONS, OFFICES, PROGRAMS, ETC.

-(c) All financial plans required by this section shall establish:
+(c) All financial plans shall establish:

 (2) Any necessary cost-containment measures for implementation by the director;

 (3) The levels of premium costs to participating employers; and